 Meeting Times & Locations

-TAT generally meets on the 3rd Tuesday of each month at 7 pm.
+TAT generally meets on the 3rd Monday of each month at 7 pm.
 Some meetings are devoted to club business, especially early in the year, but if you are interested in helping chart the course of YOUR club, please attend!
 You will learn a lot about multisport in the process.
-The default location is the YWCA near 21st and Lewis–in the up-stairs conference room.
-Meetings are open to all members, and all interested multisport athletes.
+The location fro the meetings is Ricardo’s Mexican Restaurant, 5629 E 41st St, Tulsa, OK 74135.
+Meetings are open to all members.
 But watch for posts for announcements of alternate locations!
 Questions?
-Contact email@example.com.
+Contact firstname.lastname@example.org.

 Tulsa Area Triathletes (TAT) is a non-profit Oklahoma corporation with a mission of promoting and providing fair and safe competitive multi-sport events and training opportunities for individuals of all ages and abilities in the South Midwest Region of USA Triathlon, the national governing body.
 The board of directors is charged with the responsibility of providing an environment that promotes social interaction between multi-sport athletes and cooperation between other sister clubs of “single” sport clubs in the area (i.e. swim, bike and running clubs).